Greta Thunberg to boycott U.N. climate conference over vaccine inequality

 Thunberg’s comments are a blow for U.K. organizers, who due to the pandemic have already postponed the conference once from last November.
 Amid new surges in cases driven by variants, there has been speculation that it could be delayed again this year.

-COP26 was slated to be the world’s most consequential climate conference since the 2015 Paris Accords.
+COP26 was slated to be the world’s most consequential climate conference since the 2015 Paris accord.
 On the agenda for discussion were country-level plans for cutting carbon emissions, as well as progress on the Paris agreement and the U.N.
 Framework Convention on Climate Change.

 Some 20,000 people attended the last two conferences, and British organizers had initially hoped to bring 30,000 people to Glasgow, according to the BBC.